EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * The sound for the Pushable vase doesn't loop in the way i'd like to, even if it technically works.
 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things, specially with swimming.
 * The off-screen pointer for the Companion is placed weirdly but i did all i could do based on my knowledge.
+* HerrkoLevel4 has 2 scenes representing a switch and a scene that spawns arrow if said switch is pressed: It technically works but Godot gives red error text for some reason.
+* 3 enemies (BrinkRedJester, BrinkGreenJester, HerrkoRedGhalbeen) have a weird problem where they keep running right/to a wall instead of actually switching to the left/properly flip based on wall detection.

 # Current controls/Inputs:
 This is an area that needs to be improved: